Skip to Content

 I am pet editor for ConsumersAdvocate.org.
 I’m also a content creator and social media expert.
 I know how build communities and keep people engaged.
 It’s really not rocket science.
 It’s about being authentic.

-I write across a vast array of topics and not even limited to that.
+I write across a vast array of topics, and not limited to that.
 Just as life is fluid, so is my writing.

 All the best,